eMahtab/majority-element/README.md

      return result;
 }
 ```
-Above implementation have runtime complexity of O(n) and space compplexity of O(1).
+Above implementation have runtime complexity of O(n) and space complexity of O(1).

 ```
 Runtime Complexity = O(n)